CaffeineFusion/conversational-glue/README.md

 - Dynamic web content generation based on conversation (todo)

 ## Usage - Conversationally driven website navigation
+The following steps allow us to connect a Conversation in Dialogflow CX to our website navigation in React.
+This could be used, for example, to navigate a user through a registration process based on the conversation.

+Note: You'll likely want to ensure that the chat component persists between pages and that the conversation state remains bound so that the page changes _around_ the conversation.
+The conversation component becomes the spine of the website.

 ### Add custom Route Payload into Dialogflow responses as Custom payload
 First, within Dialogflow CX, we tag the intents that we want to navigate around the App